Asian American Plays, by Authors (L)

 - Grand Unification Theory (2002)

-A couple come to a New England bed and breakfast to attend a three-day physics conference.
-The couple is made up of a sometimes-working Asian-American actor (Tsuhan) and his girlfriend (Chintz) who is a graduate student in Theoretical Physics.
+A couple come to a New England bed and breakfast for a three-day physics conference.
+The couple is made up of a sometimes-working Asian-American actor (Tsuhan) and his girlfriend (Chintz), a graduate student in Theoretical Physics.
 Unfortunately, his latest credit card has bounced and he makes a quick deal with the owner (Mrs. Chin) to work off his latest debt through manual labor and recounting how he met Chintz.
 The first night, Mrs. Chin find Chintz in the dark and swap stories about how they met their respective significant others.
 The second night, Mrs. Chin makes Tsuhan recount his side of the story.
 The third night, Chintz and Tsuhan fight and resolve their relationship once and for all.

 - Martyrs, Victims, Fighters And Theives: The Myth Of The Model Minority (Medicine Show, 2002)